 We may collect, use and disclose personal information about you for security purposes, including:

-The Star’s properties are subject to CCTV and audio surveillance for security reasons.
+The Star’s properties are subject to CCTV, facial recognition and audio surveillance for security and other reasons.
 We may collect your personal information through those means.

-Details of suspected or actual illegal and undesirable activities and other security-related information may be shared with other casinos, industry bodies and forums, law enforcement bodies and regulatory bodies such as the casino regulator in each of New South Wales and Queensland.
+Details of suspected or actual illegal and undesirable activities and other security-related information (including facial images and photos) may be shared with our related companies, our service providers, other casinos, industry bodies and forums, law enforcement bodies and regulatory bodies such as the casino regulator in each of New South Wales and Queensland.